Alexhuszagh/rust-lexical/.github/ISSUE_TEMPLATE/bug_report.md

 Here are a few things you should provide to help me understand the issue:

-- Rust version : `rustc -V`
+- Rust version: `rustc -V`
-- lexical version :
+- lexical version:
 - lexical compilation features used:

 ## Test case